odennav/docker-card-site/README.md

    ```

 5. **Clone the Repository:**

     Clone this repository to your Linux VM to get the scripts and the Vagrant file.
-First install git in VM.
+Install git in VM.

    ```bash
    sudo apt-get install git